Do you deal with many difficult customers in your small business?

 Don’t feel like it’s just you with your difficult customers.
 You will grow to resent them if you do.
 Try to put yourself in their shoes.

-I’d love to know more in the comments below. ⬇
+I’d love to know more about how you deal with difficult customers in the comments below. ⬇